bzf-2018/academic-kickstart/content/project/wangshen/index.md

 T4 applies reinforcement learning-based traffic light controller for reducing traffic jams.
 We train the deep models for traffic flow prediction and traffic signal control to reduce traffic congestion.

 #### Interactive Trip Planing
-T$ enables users’ interactive exploration of POIs and trajectories in their incremental trip planning.
+T4 enables users’ interactive exploration of POIs and trajectories in their incremental trip planning.
 At the back end, TISP is able to support seven types of common queries over spatial-only, spatial-textual and textual-only data, based on our proposed unified indexing and search paradigm [WSDM'18].
 At the front end, we propose novel visualization designs to present the result of different types of queries.